 What is the basis of addiction?
 Hear from internationally renowned UBC alumnus, author, speaker, and leading expert on addictions and trauma, Dr. Gabor Maté, CM, BA’68, MD’77, as he presents “The Hungry Ghost: A Biopsychosocial Perspective on Addiction, from Heroin to Workaholism“.
-The presentation will be followed by an audience Q&A and networking reception where you can mix and mingle with fellow alumni, students and friends over canapés and a complimentary beverage.
-Cash bar to follow.
+The presentation was followed by an audience Q&A.

 Moderated by Mike Killeen, co-host of CBC Vancouver News at 6 pm.